asimovian/plur/doc/license/README.md

 Licensing
 =========

-Each external software library manually imported has its license listed here, by organization first.
+Each external software library manually imported has its license listed here, by author / organization first.